-- 26. Does the resident take Dermatology emergency duty?
-No If so how often: N/A - 27.
-Is time allotted for externships in other subspecialties or at other dermatology practices?
-Yes If so explain: Residents are encouraged to participate in a 2-week externship in the third year of their program - 28.
+26. Does the resident take Dermatology emergency duty?

+If so how often: N/A

+- 27. Is time allotted for externships in other subspecialties or at other dermatology practices?
+If so explain: Residents are encouraged to participate in a 2-week externship in the third year of their program - 28.
 How much time is allotted off clinics for board preparation?
 The residency ends July 15th and the exam has been moved to November, which allows the resident 3.5 to 4 months to study after the completion of their program.
-Study time will be allotted if the resident decides to become an associate of Animal Dermatology Clinic.

-- 29. How much time is allotted to carry out a research project (grant writing, data collection, paper preparation) during the residency (please report in number of weeks)?
-12 weeks - 30.
-What are the other responsibilities/duties of the resident?
+Study time is allotted in this time with reduced clinic time starting 3 months prior to the exam and then one month off clinics completely in the last 6 weeks. - 29.
+How much time is allotted to carry out a research project (grant writing, data collection, paper preparation) during the residency (please report in number of weeks)?
+12 weeks

+- 30. What are the other responsibilities/duties of the resident?
 Residents must present assigned topics to the mentors and other residents every one to three months during their residency.
 These presentations must be complete with PowerPoint presentation and notes.
 Residents are provided with a critique following each presentation. - 31.
 How many residents has the program had over the past 10 years?
 New program - 32.
-How many/what percentage of the above residents (question 31) passed credentials on the:

-a.
-First submission: N/Ab.
-Second submission: N/A

-c.
-Third submission or more: N/Ad.
-Never passed credentials: N/A

-- 33. How many/what percentage of the above residents (question 31) sat boards for the first time: - a.
+How many/what percentage of the above residents (question 31) passed credentials on the: - a.
+First submission: N/A - b.
+Second submission: N/A - c.
+Third submission or more: N/A - d.
+Never passed credentials: N/A - 33.
+How many/what percentage of the above residents (question 31) sat boards for the first time: - a.
 The year they finished their residency: N/A - b.
 One year after finishing their residency: N/A - c.
 Two or more years after finishing: N/A - d.
 They never took boards: N/A - 34.
 How many / what percentage of the above residents (question 31) passed the board exam on their: - a.
 First time taking the exam: N/A - b.
 Second time taking the exam: N/A - c.
 Third time or more taking the exam: N/A - d.
 Never passed: N/A - 35.
 Is your residency program reviewed by an outside committee at your practice?
 Yes If yes how often?
 Yearly - 36.
 Please list the papers published by your last 5 residents: New program - 37.
 Names of your last 5 residents and whether they are willing to be contacted by potential residents: New program